What if we could

 So if we boost autophagy we can remove the misfolded, cytotoxic protein, restore the cell’s ability to undergo autophagy, and in some cases we find that we can also restore the function of the mutated protein.
 This means restoring autophagy is not just helping an aspect of the disease but is truly curative.

-In Samsara we are studying specific rare genetic liver diseases where we believe autophagy can be completely curative.
+In Samsara we are studying specific rare genetic peripheral nervous system and liver diseases where we believe autophagy can be completely curative.

 This could be life-changing for many patients suffering with severe diseases which are currently poorly treated.